The New Testament texts

 Paul obviously had no inkling of modern science and the fact that homosexual behavior is actually “natural” for about 5-10% of the human population.
 Paul would have been very curious to know what we know now: that God has simply created some folks who are wired to enjoy same gender intimacy.
 Nor was Paul ever exposed to those who advocated justice and joy regarding women and their bodies.
 Because he was one untimely born, the assumptions he makes about nature have long been discredited.

 What are we to do then with his writings, particularly when they are laced with erroneous ideas about nature?
 In order to answer that question, we need to focus on how Paul builds his arguments.
-In Romans 1, he lays out 1) some preliminary assumptions (about nature), 2) evidence (of homosexual temple orgies), and 3) a conclusion (that putting one’s faith in male/male sex orgies is nota valid pathway into a relationship with God).
+In Romans 1, he lays out 1) some preliminary assumptions (about nature), 2) evidence (of homosexual temple orgies), and 3) a conclusion (that putting one’s faith in male/male sex orgies is not a valid pathway into a relationship with God).
 It is possible to find value in the conclusion of an argument…even if the preliminary premise is off.
 Most people today would readily agree with Paul’s conclusion.
 And remember, Paul’s foundational teachings are found in his conclusions, not the preliminary premises he employs when setting up his arguments.

 Paul concludes in these verses that enormous suffering is unleashed whenever a society has an “anything goes” attitude toward sexual behavior.
 He also concludes that disaster awaits those who disrespect nature.
 These days, what Paul calls “disregarding nature’s rules,” we call “denial of science.”
 Paul never builds an argument in Romans in order to condemn homosexuality.
-He does use a discredited premise about homosexuality and nature, but it is only so that he can craft an argument about what it means to put our faith in something false.
+He does unwittingly use a (now) discredited premise about homosexuality and nature, but it is only so that he can craft a warning about what it means to put our faith in something false.
 His sole desire in Romans is to introduce the spirit of Jesus into the world so that people will not hurt each other through their wickedness.
 How ironic it is then, that by parroting Paul, some Christians unleash enormous injustices and incivilities against LGBTQ+ persons.

 Paul is right to bring a critical eye to human sexuality, whether heterosexual or homosexual.
 He does this by challenging us to see the connection between how we think–and how we hurt others.
 Sexual behavior from any sexual orientation can be the source of dehumanizing degradations.
 Paul leads us to be truly righteous when he challenges us to critique heartless sex and discern the mentalities that promote it.